Egordevs/AWS-Project/AWS Project/README.md

 # Project Description: Deploying a Toxic Service on AWS with Load Balancer
 This project aims to deploy a toxic service using AWS services.
 The toxic service will be containerized using Docker and will be run on EC2 instances.
 Additionally, an Application Load Balancer (ALB) will be set up to distribute incoming traffic between the EC2 instances.
-- This Docker image allows access to the Detoxify project via an HTTP API using Flask.
+- This Docker image allows access to the [Detoxify project](https://github.com/unitaryai/detoxify) via an HTTP API using Flask.
 It calculates profanity ratings for any given text and requires no additional configuration.
   ___
-## Steps to make docker image from toxic_comment:
+## Steps to make docker image from AWS-Project:
 1. Clone the project to your local machine by using the git clone command.
 2. Open a command prompt or terminal and navigate to the project directory.
 3. Build the Docker image by running the command